humbhionline/humbhionline/src/main/resources/templates/dashboard/html/index_nologin.md

 1. If you give good service, good product at good price, people will come to you anyway.
 Do your Karma, Results will come according to it.

-** Q. What is the vision for Hum bhi online? **
+** Q. What is the vision for HumBhiOnline? **

 1. Starting with local communities in Bangalore and Pune and expanding to Local communities all over India with people support.
 1. This is a movement.
 It needs people support.
 It needs emotional connect within local communities.
 1. No one needs to be left behind while Bharat becomes a developed nation.

-** Q. How can I help with the Hum bhi online movement? **
+** Q. How can I help with the HumBhiOnline movement? **

 1. You can help a small seller in your community who may not be tech savvy with his onboarding efforts.
 1. You can buy from your local sellers thus supporting your local community.
 1. Tell others about how this movement is in the direction of Athmanirbhar Bharat,
 1. Send mail to mailto:support@humbhionline.in with  suggestion on improvements and features to be added that would help your local community.

 **  Q. Ah! you want to get Cheap marketing ?
-It helps you and Hum bhi online!
+It helps you and HumBhiOnline!
 How does it help me? **

 The Intention of this platform is to make wealth for all.
 Ofcourse including the platform.
 Without money, one cannot do any good too.
-Hum Bhi Online's commitment is in providing a world class platform at a price that covers our running costs.
+HumBhiOnline's commitment is in providing a world class platform at a price that covers our running costs.
 We want a marginal profit that would be enough for us to keep it going, hiring, etc. This platform is created post my retirement.
 So I am not in this to make money for myself.
 I have enough for that.
 This is my way of contribution to the country through my skills acquired in my active work life in supplychain and information technology.

 ->- Venky<-